School of Education

 Governance Including Committee on Teacher Education

-The chair (or co-chairs, if so appointed) of the School of Education is a member of the faculty appointed by the Dean of the College to administer the affairs of the department.
+The chair (or co-chairs, if so appointed) of the School of Education is a member of the faculty appointed by the Provost to administer the affairs of the department.
 An important responsibility of the chair is maintaining program and unit accreditation with the Kansas State Department of Education (KSDE).
 Primary responsibility for maintaining accreditation with KSDE resides with the chair; appropriate delegation to other faculty members is acceptable.

-The School of Education is the governing unit that has primary responsibility for the Teacher Education Program (TEP), the Master of Arts in School Leadership (MASL) program, and the Master of Arts in Teaching (MAT) program at Benedictine College.
-The department operates within the governance structure of the college that includes the Board of Directors, Dean’s Council, Faculty Committees (undergraduate programs), and the Graduate Studies Committee (graduate programs).
+The School of Education is the governing unit that has primary responsibility for the Teacher Education Program (TEP), the Master of Arts in School Leadership (MASL) program, the Master of Arts in Teaching (MAT) program, and the Master of Arts in Special Education (MASE) at Benedictine College.
+The department operates within the governance structure of the College that includes the Board of Directors, Dean’s Council, Faculty Committees (undergraduate programs), and the Graduate Studies Committee (graduate programs).

 Educational Advisory Committee